ai2cm/fv3core/README.md

     - Also provides functionality for generating a Quantity object (used to interface with the fv3gfs-wrapper, that allows us to run the full model, not just the dynamical core)
-  - corners: port of corner calculations, initially direct Python calculations, being replaced with GT4py gtscript functions as the GT4py regions feature is implemented
+  - `corners`: port of corner calculations, initially direct Python calculations, being replaced with GT4py gtscript functions as the GT4py regions feature is implemented
-  - mpi: a wrapper for importing mpi4py when available
+  - `mpi.py`: a wrapper for importing mpi4py when available
-  - global_constants.py: constants for use throughout the model
+  - `global_constants.py`: constants for use throughout the model
-  - typing.py: Clean names for common types we use in the model.
+  - `typing.py`: Clean names for common types we use in the model.
 This is new and hasn't been adopted throughout the model yet, but will eventually be our standard.
 A shorthand 'sd' has been used in the intial version.